 The instructions are listed below but if you don't have the time or desire to paint, you can find a painting contractor who has the skills and tools to do it right.
 Click

 a free referral service that connects homeowners with local prescreened contractors.

 Step 1 : Clean the grout

-If there is any mildew on the grout joints, clean the grout with a commercial mildew-removing tile cleaner or with a 3:1 solution of water and household bleach.
+To paint wall tile begin by removing any mildew on the grout joints.
+Clean the grout with a commercial mildew-removing tile cleaner or with a 3:1 solution of water and household bleach.
 Spray or sponge on the solution -- wear rubber gloves and safety goggles -- and scrub grout joints with a stiff old toothbrush.
 Wait at least 15 minutes and rinse well with clean water.
 Repeat, as necessary, until all trace of stain is gone.
 Open windows and doors and, if necessary, put a window or box fan in a window to provide good cross-ventilation when working with bleach and chemical cleaners.

 Step 2 : Clean the tile